Mjz86/c_colon/mcc.md

  the destructor would also use in-val ( no specifier) to relocate the object for final destruction.

-  these arent just safe , these are also fast , because trivial values are passed by registers , and this language mostly operates on trivial values
+  these aren't just safe , these are also fast , because trivial values are passed by registers , and this language mostly operates on trivial values